KxSystems/docs/docs/ml/toolkit/utilities/metric.md

 * `x` is a vector of predicted labels.
 * `y` is a vector of true labels.

-returns the accuracy, precision and f1 scores and the support (number of occurrences) of each class.
+returns the accuracy, precision, f1 scores and the support (number of occurrences) of each class.

 ```q
 q)n:1000